geraldotan/YOLOV8-for-Dress-Compliance-Detection/README.md

 ## Reproducibility

+This repository contains a reorganized and updated implementation of the published research project.

+The original development notebooks used during the research were not preserved.
+The included notebook demonstrates the current training and inference workflow for reproducibility purposes.

-This repository contains the implementation of the proposed method.
-Due to differences in software versions, hardware, and training environments, reproduced results may vary slightly from those obtained during the original experiments.
+Due to differences in software versions, dependencies, hardware, and training environments, reproduced evaluation metrics may differ from those reported in the publication.

 ## Publication